Master of Science in Nursing, M.S.N. (GH10)

 - 11-9111.00 Medical and Health Services Managers

 - 25-1072.00 Nursing Instructors and Teachers, Postsecondary

 - 29-1161.00 Nurse Midwives

 Application deadline for Admission

 Online for NA, NE.
 FNP taught in Huntington and transmitted via interactive television to Pt.
-Pleasant, South Charleston, Beckley, Bluefield, and Fairmont.
+Pleasant, South Charleston, Beckley and Bluefield.